daattali/beautiful-jekyll/_posts/2016-12-22-principal-component-analysis.md

 ![Matrix Transformations](/img/matrix_transformations.PNG)

-Now, assume we take a multiple of (3,2) vector.
+Now, assume we take a multiple of (3,2) vector and multiply it with the 2 dimensional matrix.

 ![Matrix Transformations](/img/matrix_transformations_2.PNG)
 ![Matrix Transformations](/img/matrix_transformations_3.PNG)